 Hello, I’m a relatively new comer to this game.

 One thing I would like to see added is the ability to modernize older body types to remove the safety penalty.
-I say this because there are currently :wink: only one small city car body (the mini) and I’m trying to build a prototype economy city car.
+I say this because there are currently only one small city car body (the mini) and I’m trying to build a prototype economy city car.
 Just a small button/switch/choice next to the body selection.

 After reading the guidelines, here are my ideas to make it worth it: